MaximusXVIII/nerve-diary/README.md

 before going to bed, a little nerve pain like pins and needles in the hand and forearm. slight numbness in fingers

 Whilst sleeping, the intensity of pain and pins and needles greatly increased

+### Monday 15th 0744

+Whilst walking to work, at 0744, I had alot of pins and neededs for no particular reason.
+This carried on for the majority of the walk till i got to the train station at 0800.

+### 1338

+Pain score: Pain is quite low, but the feel is particularly uncomfortable, so around a 2 at the moment.

+Pins and needles score: 4, quite uncomfortable with the pressure as well

+Numbness score: 2

+Activities affected: N/A

+Sleep affected:  N/A

+Medication taken:  N/A

+Duration of episode: